1. create an instance. it comes back running.

 ResourceWhat it is

 The agent is not the model.
-The template installs the agents (Hermes, Claude Code, Codex, OpenClaw, or a mix); a session runs one of them.
-The model is the LLM that agent runs on, chosen per message as model plus provider.
+The template installs the agent: Hermes is live today, and OpenClaw, Claude Code, and Codex are coming soon.
+The model is the LLM the agent runs on, chosen per turn as model plus provider.
 They are separate dials.

 Building blocks

 Snap these together to build your product.
-Every one acts on an instance.
+Most act on an instance; templates and billing live at the workspace.

 Send a message

-The core call: input in, an agentic reply out.
-Continue and manage conversations.
+The core call: input in, an agentic reply out, on your instance’s own URL.

 Render text, reasoning, and tool activity live over Server-Sent Events.